John Shrimpton Capn., 62 Rt., his signature from a regimental paylist dated Monkstown, Ireland, 3 April 1776

 Retired: 4 September 1782

 During the course of the Northern Campaign of 1777, Shrimpton's grenadier company served in the British grenadier battalion commanded by Major John Dyke Acland (20th Regiment).
-As such, Shrimpton, his two lieutenants (Arthur Blackall and Conolly Coane), and his men were removed from their parent regiment during the entirety of the campaign, and ended fighting in separate actions of the same battle (and sometimes, fighting in different battles altogether), camping in different locations, and serving in different brigades.
+As such, Shrimpton, his two lieutenants (Arthur Blackall and Conolly Coane), and his men were removed from their parent regiment during the entire campaign and ended up fighting in separate actions of the same battle (and sometimes, fighting in different battles altogether), camping in different locations, and serving in different brigades.
 The grenadier company was not reunited with the regiment until the event of the Saratoga surrender on 17 October 1777.

 Shrimpton was wounded during the course of the campaign at the Battle of Hubbardton, Vermont, on 7 July 1777.
 An account of his wounding was later recorded by Ensign Thomas Anbury (24th Regiment) in his Travels Through the Interior Parts of America (London: 1789):